cefet-rj-dal/daltoolboxdp/examples/classification/skcla_rf.md

 ## Random Forest Classifier - Overview

+Random Forest is an ensemble of decision trees trained on bootstrap samples, where each split considers a random subset of features.
+This decorrelates trees and reduces variance.
+For classification, predictions are obtained by majority vote across trees.

 This example uses Random Forest (scikit-learn via reticulate) to classify the Iris dataset.
 Workflow: split train/test, train, predict, and evaluate (classification metrics).